 BEST TELESCOPES & GEAR FOR

 Urban Astronomy poses many challenges.
-Our city skies are all but completely washed out by city lights that escape their intended targets or reflect off of surfaces up into the atmosphere.
+Our skies are all but completely washed out by city lights that escape their intended targets or reflect off surfaces up into the atmosphere.
 There are numerous arguments for cities to adopt better policies for minimizing light pollution: concerns regarding wildlife health and migration, interference with human sleep cycles, creating better safety and security, energy conservation, and preserving the beautiful night sky.
-But it remains a struggle to convince developers, voters, and politicians that we need less light not more.
-As an urban astronomer, you will become aware of the unfortunate ways lighting is applied in cities and we hope that you will become a friend and advocate of the night sky.
+But it remains a struggle to convince developers, voters, and politicians that we need less light and not more.
+As an urban astronomer, you will become aware of the unfortunate ways lighting is applied in cities and we hope that you will become a friend and advocate of a dark night sky.

 Ok, so the night sky isn’t optimal for viewing in your backyard.
 What types of telescopes will work best for stargazing in light polluted skies?

 There are special scopes that permit you to safely view and photograph the sun.
 Not only is sun watching completely impervious to light pollution, but you don’t have to stay up late to do it!
 Plus the sun’s storms and spots change day-by-day and year-by-year, so there is always something new to look at.
 It’s also possible to buy a front cover for your telescope that will allow you to convert a standard telescope into one that can view the sun safely.
 The white light front aperture filters or the Herschel wedges allow you to see sunspot detail with excellent contrast.
 There are also dedicated hydrogen alpha telescopes and the Quark, which only allow through a very narrow range of light from the sun, allowing you to see surface granularity, solar flares, and prominences!

 - Baader ASTF/ASSF series filters (Front aperture, white light filter, sized or loose sheet)